ogbk/react-audio-player/README.md

 		- delete track
 		- replace track with new one

-	All <AudioTrack/> operations can be performed while a selected track is playing.
+	All AudioTrack operations can be performed while a selected track is playing.

 ## Linting